Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Although not a landmark, historic attraction, or natural wonder, this cheese factory is one of the places you must see before reaching the heart of Therisos Village.

-Especially if you’re interested in the production of Cretan cheese or simply would like to taste some of the top-renowned cheeses made on the island.
+This is especially true if you’re interested in the production of Cretan cheese or would like to taste some of the most renowned cheeses made on the island.

-Here you can also purchase authentic Greek yogurt and they also sell the honey that so-well goes on top of the yogurt!
+You can also purchase authentic Greek yogurt; they also sell the honey that goes on top of the yogurt!

 Kato Sarakina Cave

-Inside the cave, archaeologists found ancient rests of pottery dating from the Neolithic era and Minoan Crete which made specialists believe that this place could have been a sanctuary in ancient times.
+Archaeologists found ancient pottery from the Neolithic era and Minoan Crete inside the cave, which made specialists believe this place could have been a sanctuary in ancient times.

-The cave is about 12 meters long and it’s quite slippery inside, so explore carefully and wear the appropriate shoes.
+The cave is about 12 meters long and quite slippery inside.
+Explore it carefully and wear the appropriate shoes.

 Aqua Creta Limnoupolis

-If you’re traveling with kids and staying in Theriso, Chania’s most visited aquapark, Limnoupolis is a must-go fun water park to enjoy in summer.
-We’ve been several times in the last few years and had tons of fun!
+Are you traveling with kids and staying in Theriso?
+You should visit Chania’s most popular aquapark, Limnoupolis.
+This is a must-go water park.
+We’ve been several times in the last few years and had great fun!

-Kids will love the several slides and high water rides and the different pools for all ages.
-Parents will enjoy the cocktails at the bar and a long, relaxing ride, on the lazy river.
+Kids will love the several slides, high-water rides, and different pools for all ages.
+Parents will enjoy cocktails at the bar and a long, relaxing ride on the lazy river.

 Botanical Park and Gardens of Crete